How To Build A WordPress News Aggregator Version 2

 You will want to read through the various options for the FeedWordpress configuration, there are options to have clicks of the titles automatically direct you to the feed source or to keep the content on your site and then after reading the article they can click through to the source.

 Although outside the scope of this how-to you will also want to configure categories and other items to finish up your WordPress installation and also want to upgrade your theme.
-Although there are plenty free ones out there I am been really pleased with the themes as StudioPress.

 Thanks for taking the time to read, hope it helped you get moving.